hiptest/hiptest-publisher/README.md

         --filter-on-scenario-name    Filter on scenario name (only one name is accepted) --filter-on-folder-name      Filter on folder name (only one name is accepted) --filter-on-tags             Filter on scenarios and folder tags (use commas to separate tags when using multiple tags)
-    -v, --verbose                    Run verbosely (default: false)
+        --filter-on-status=STATUS    Filter on test status in last build (use in conjunction with a test run) -v, --verbose                    Run verbosely (default: false)
     -H, --languages-help             Show languages and framework options -h, --help                       Show this message